Fongshan railway station

-Fengshan station (鳳山車站 (Fòngshān Chejhàn)), is a railway station on the Taiwan Railways Administration Pingtung line located in Fongshan District, Kaohsiung City, Taiwan.
+Fongshan station (鳳山車站 (Fòngshān Chejhàn)), is a railway station on the Taiwan Railways Administration Pingtung line located in Fongshan District, Kaohsiung City, Taiwan.

-The station is located about 700 meters, or 2300 feet northeast of the Kaohsiung MRT Fengshan Station.
+The station is located about 700 meters, or 2300 feet northeast of the Kaohsiung MRT Fongshan Station.

 History

 The station opened on 1 October 1907 as Hōzan Station (鳳山停車場), part of the first phase of what later became the TRA Pingtung line.
 In 1935, a brick station building replaced the original wooden station building, and was expanded twice in 1964 and 1990.
 The station tracks were electrified between 3 May 1995 (from Kaohsiung to Fongshan) and 10 July 1996 (from Fongshan to Pingtung).
-Until 1998, this station was also served by the South-North line (zh:南北平行預備線) of Taiwan Sugar Railways.
+Until 1998, this station was also served by the south–north line (zh:南北平行預備線) of Taiwan Sugar Railways.

 A temporary, underground station building was opened on 22 June 2014 at the site of the former Taiwan Sugar Railways platforms as part of the underground relocation of tracks of the West Coast line.
 At the same time, the station building was demolished and rebuilt.

+Future plan

+Because the station is located about 700 meters, or 2300 feet northeast of the Kaohsiung MRT Fongshan Station, some councilors have urged the authorities concerned to find ways such as a corridor or another MRT line to link two stations.